AnuragAnalog/maths/README.md

 4. quadratic.c
     This program takes the co-efficients of the quadratic equation as input computes the roots even if they are complex and does the computation for a complex-valued function.

-There are some programs for performing some basic arithmetic on the matrices, transpose of a matrix, programs for finding det and inverse for 3x3 matrices, program for solving 3 Non-homogenous equations using cramer's rule, matrix inversion method.
+There are some programs for performing some basic arithmetic on the matrices, transpose of a matrix, programs for finding det and inverse for 3x3 matrices and for nxn matrices, program for solving 3 Non-homogenous equations using cramer's rule, matrix inversion method, there are programs which solves n Non-homogenous equations using gauss-jordan, gauss-elimination which you can see in the repository Numerical-Analysis/linear-equations.

 **playing-with-numbers**